Scensory: Real-Time Robotic Olfactory Perception for Joint Identification and Source Localization: Experiment

 \subsection{Sensor channel ablation study}

-We performed systematic ablation studies on both multi-array and single-array models (Fig/~\ref{fig:ablation_result}a-d) by removing each sensor channel in turn and logging the changes in the classification and localization accuracies relative to the original performance.
-This ablation study not only can help us understand why our solution works by evaluating the contribution of individual sensors, but also helps assess whether our approach can reveal biological insights typically obtained from traditional analysis methods such as InterPro \cite{blum2025interpro}.
+To better understand how our model learns to interpret the olfactory signals, we performed systematic ablation studies on both multi-array and single-array models (Fig.~\ref{fig:ablation_result}a-d) by removing each sensor channel in turn and logging the changes in the classification and localization accuracies from the original performance.
+This analysis provides a direct measure of sensor-channel importance and helps identify which modalities contribute most to semantic and spatial inference.
+We further compare these patterns with InterPro-based pathway annotations to examine whether the learned importance ranking is consistent with known fungal metabolic signatures \cite{blum2025interpro}.

-Our results show that environmental sensors (i.e., temperature and humidity sensors) exhibited higher importance in single-array configurations.
+Our results show that environmental sensors exhibited higher importance in single-array configurations.
 For example, in single-array configurations, temperature and humidity sensors contributed an average of 27.79\% to classification performance (18.72\% for temperature, 36.85\% for humidity), compared to 6.04\% (5.09\% for temperature, 6.98\% for humidity) in the multi-array setting.
 Similarly, for localization performance, these sensors contributed 9.3\% on average (12.01\% for temperature, 6.59\% for humidity) in the single-array mode, versus 7.02\% (6.79\% for temperature, 7.25\% for humidity) in the multi-array configuration.
-Such observations indicate that environmental conditions become critical for VOC interpretation when spatial information from a sensor network is unavailable, likely because temperature and humidity directly affect volatile diffusion dynamics.

-Note that our method can discover similar biochemical fingerprints from ablation studies, solely on computational models without additional lab experiments.
-As in Fig.~\ref{fig:ablation_result}a-e, sulfur-sensitive sensors, including MQ-135, MQ-136, and TGS-2602, served as key contributors to species classification.
-These findings align with known roles of sulfur compounds as species-specific metabolites in fungi.
-Our InterPro analysis also supports this finding that sulfur compound metabolic pathways are prevalent among the fungal isolates (Fig.~\ref{fig:ablation_result}f) with gene domains mapped to VOC categories using curated keyword lists (SI~\ref{supp-note:voc-keywords}).
+This trend suggests that environmental context becomes more important when spatial redundancy is not available, since a single array must rely more heavily on temporal modulation of the local VOC signal.